digital-land/technical-documentation/docs/data-operations-manual/Explanation/Operational-Procedures.md

 To help with this complexity, we've got a few levels of documentation to help:

 1. This explanatory overview is at the highest level, and gives a basic explanation of some of the key steps in the data lifecycle.
-2. Below that, the tutorials section documents some of the standard processes we follow for each of these steps, and also explains some different scenarios that can occur when [adding](Adding-Data) and [maintaining](Maintaining-Data) data to make it clear how processes can vary slightly in different situations.
+2. Below that, the tutorials section documents some of the standard processes we follow for each of these steps, both when [adding data](../../Tutorials/Adding-Data) and [monitoring data quality](../../Tutorials/Monitoring-Data-Quality).
-3. The procedure steps in the scenarios link to the most detailed level of documentation - the [how-to guides](How-to-guides) - which give step by step instructions for how to complete particular tasks.
+3. The procedure steps in the scenarios link to the most detailed level of documentation - the [how-to guides](../../How-to-guides) - which give step by step instructions for how to complete particular tasks.

 ## Validating data